Lawmakers set sights on western drought amid dangerously low water levels

 That fight is happening now as low water levels threaten water allotments for states in the Colorado River Basin along with power production and the nation’s food supply.

-EPA Administrator Michael Regan says there are $4 billion in funding in the recently signed Inflation Reduction Act to help with this problem, including “resources to state and local governments so they can begin to look at these drought-like conditions at a community scale.”
+Environmental Protection Agency Administrator Michael Regan says there is $4 billion in funding in the recently signed Inflation Reduction Act to help with this problem, including “resources to state and local governments so they can begin to look at these drought-like conditions at a community scale.”

 Congresswoman Titus explained these resources “will help with conservation and will make our water systems more efficient.”